 Putting him in the company of Steve Young, Joe Montana and Jeff Garcia.

 2020 on the other hand hasn’t been kind to Garoppolo.
 He has continued to make similar mistakes as last season yet hasn’t been able to make up for them.
 The ankle injury bothered him in his start against the Miami Dolphins where he got pulled in favor of C.J.
 Beathard.
-Yet he played well against the Los Angeles Rams and the offensive line kept Aaron Donald at bay.
+Still he played well enough against the Los Angeles Rams and the offensive line kept Aaron Donald at bay.
 After a 33-6 rout of the New England Patriots in Foxboro, San Francisco seemed poised for a playoff run.